 In this type of loft conversion velux windows are installed to the roof-line, hence no large alterations need to be made to the roof, while keeping the costs of the conversion lower.

-A Planning permission will be required for this type of conversion, but planning regulations have become more relaxed in relation to roof terraces.
+A Planning permission will be required for this type of conversion, but planning regulations have become more relaxed in relation to loft conversion with roof terrace.